ucsd-ets/datahub-example-notebook/README.md

 ### Option 2: Use Github Actions

 After going through the previous option, you should be familiar with the entire workflow of building, testing, and pushing the Docker image.
-Now we can use Github Actions to automatically do these things for us, for free!
+Now we can use Github Actions to automatically do these things for us.

 1. Follow the file at `.github/workflows/docker.yml`.
 Notice here the `.github` will be a hidden directory, which can be hidden graphically on Windows if you don't have that setting enabled.
-This workflow uses a [standard action](https://github.com/marketplace/actions/build-and-push-docker-images) for building and pushing Docker images to Dockerhub
+This workflow uses a [standard action](https://docs.github.com/en/packages/managing-github-packages-using-github-actions-workflows/publishing-and-installing-a-package-with-github-actions) for building and pushing Docker images to GHCR

-2. At the last action `Build and push`, change the tag on `line 36` to the Dockerhub repository of your choosing.
-For this example, it's `ucsdets/datahub-example-notebook:test`.
+2. At the action `Extra Docker metadata`, change the tag on `line 69` to the tag of your choosing.
+For this example, the image and tag will render to `ghcr.io/ucsd-ets/datahub-example-notebook:test`.

 3. Leave the rest of the content as is.
 You will find that it contains all the necessary steps in Option 1.
 If you are feeling confident, add more steps to augment the workflow.

-4. **Important**: Go to your Github repo's settings, under "Secrets", make a "New Repository Secret".
-Use the name "`DOCKERHUB_TOKEN`" and fill in the token saved from the prerequisites and "`DOCKERHUB_USERNAME`".
-When this action is run, the secret is passed in and will be hidden in the workflow logs, which are public.

-5. Commit and push the changes to GitHub.
+4. Commit and push the changes to GitHub.
 In the "Actions" tab, there will be a new workflow and under there, you can check the progress and output.

-6. The triggers for this workflow are narrowly defined.
+5. The triggers for this workflow are narrowly defined.
 It will only run if any of `["requirements.txt", "Dockerfile", ".github/workflows/main.yml"]` is changed in the `main` or `master` branch.
 Feel free to modify this behavior.

 For more information, check out the syntax for Github Actions and relevant documentation, [here](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions).